Professional certification in financial services: Chartered Wealth Manager

 For retail focused professionals, CISI - the UK based Chartered Institute for Securities & Investment - offers the Chartered Wealth Manager Qualification (CWM), comprising three sequential exams in financial markets, portfolio construction, and then applied wealth management.
 With further experience requirements met, the Chartered Wealth Manager title may be used additional to other CISI membership designations.
-(The CISI designation is not to be confused with the similarly titled GAFM designation, see below, which in Europe is then titled CCWM.)

 CISI Diploma

 The CISI Diploma in Capital Markets, also offered by CISI, is a leading qualification for practitioners working in wholesale securities markets.
 It comprises sequential modules in (i) financial securities, (ii) financial markets, and then (iii) a role specific selection from fixed income, derivatives, or fund management.
 The three exams typically take between 18 months and two years to complete.
 Candidates become full Members and may use the post-nominal "MCSI".
 It was previously known as the "SII Diploma".

 Development Finance Certified Professional

 A Development Finance Certified Professional (DFCP) is a specialist in development finance theory and practice that has been professionally accredited by the Chartered Institute of Development Finance; the professional association which engages with academic institutions, development finance institutions, and support agencies to support and maintain ethical conduct and professionalism in the development finance discipline globally.
 It is the highest professional qualification for development finance practitioners.